-As seems to be the norm over the past few years, we in Central Pennsylvania seem to experience extended periods of drought during the summer months.
+What seems to be the new norm, we in Central Pennsylvania experience extended periods of drought during the summer months.
 This can be a concern when hiking during this time, causing problems finding reliable water sources along the trails.
 Many thanks to Ralph Seeley and the Quehanna Area Trails Club for putting together this overview of water sources along the Quehanna Trail.

 We strongly recommend that you filter all water that you find along the trail.
 Giardia is still around.
 Also, hunting camps were traditionally located at springs, although some of the springs are not reliable.

 This discussion will go in a CCW direction, since that is the way most backpackers go—that is, starting from Parker Dam State Park on the south loop.
 There is a spring at the hunting camp at mile 4.8, and another spring at another camp where the trail loops back to the north side of Alex Branch at about mile 5.2.
 Alex Branch itself will hold water to some extent because it rises out of wetlands.

 Trout Run, at mile 6.5, should continue holding water because it is fed out of extensive wetlands.
 A bridge may be installed at Trout Run later in 2007, because the crossing is dangerous at high water levels.

 Roberts Run will probably go to a near-trickle even though there is a beaver pond at its head.
 However, about 100 yds east of the bridge crossing in the upper part of Roberts Run, the trail passes over the top of a spring.
 Also, another quarter-mile beyond, where the trail comes down to a vista over that beaver pond, look to the left to see a trickle coming out of a spring at the base of the hillside, 50 yds west of the lowest point on the trail.
 That would be about mile 9.5.